igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 calculate RTT measurement.

-If the observer can observe both forward and return traffic flows, and it is able to determine, by observing the spin bit, which direction contains the client and the server:
+If the observer can observe both forward and return traffic flows, and it is able to determine which direction contains the client and the server (e.g. by observing the spin bit or connection handshake):

 * If matching delay samples have been detected in both directions in the current spin period, they can be used to measure the observer-server half-RTT.